NABU Internet Adapter

 - Several bug fixes

-- New feature that automatically caches all cloud files until they have been updated on the server.
-So this means files will only update if they have been updated on the cloud server.
+A new feature automatically caches all cloud files until they are updated on the server.
+This means files will only update if they have been updated on the cloud server.
 Your NABU will be faster and use less bandwidth.

-- Changed the default baudrate to 111,861.
-I had gotten the original baudrate from someone mentioning it in a YouTube comment.
-However, I did the calculation today and was just wondering if this new baudrate is the correct one.
-The actual baudrate would be 111,860.78125bps, which is impossible to have decimal values.
-The baudrate is calculated by the TR1863 datasheet, which is the clock speed divided by 16.
-So the clock fed to the TR18 is divided with a flipflop, so it's 3579545 divided by 2, then by 16.
+- Changed the default baud rate to 111,861.
+I got the original baud rate from someone who mentioned it in a YouTube comment.
+However, I did the calculation today and wondered if this new baud rate is correct.
+The actual baud rate would be 111,860.78125bps, which is impossible to have decimal values.
+The baud rate is calculated by the TR1863 datasheet, which is the clock speed divided by 16.
+So, the clock fed to the TR18 is divided with a flipflop, so it's 3579545 divided by 2 and then by 16.
 The tr1863 datasheet says CLOCK/16 to get the frequency.

 - Removed the TCP Delay option because it's recently been rock solid on MAME.